The Symptoms of Low Thyroid Hormones

 - Heavy menstrual periods

-M. Alen, P. Rahkila, M. Reinila, R. Vihko, Androgenic-anabolic steroid effects on serum thyroid, pituitary and steroid hormones in athletes, The American journal of sports medicine, 15 (1987) 357-361.
+M. Alen, P. Rahkila, M. Reinila, R. Vihko, Androgenic-anabolic steroid effects on serum thyroids, pituitary and steroid hormones in athletes, The American journal of sports medicine, 15 (1987) 357-361.